-NFS servers might be supporting clients that are not using the NFS version 3 software.
-So, part of the initiation procedure includes negotiation of the protocol level.
+Because NFS servers might be supporting clients that are not using the NFS version 3 software, part of the initiation procedure includes negotiation of the protocol level.
 If both the client and the server can support version 3, that version is used.
 If either the client or the server can only support version 2, that version is selected.

 During initiation, the transport protocol is also negotiated.
 By default, the first connection-oriented transport that is supported on both the client and the server is selected.
 If this selection does not succeed, the first available connectionless transport protocol is used.
 The transport protocols that are supported on a system are listed in /etc/netconfig.
 TCP is the connection-oriented transport protocol that is supported by the release.
 UDP is the connectionless transport protocol.

 When both the NFS protocol version and the transport protocol are determined by negotiation, the NFS protocol version is given precedence over the transport protocol.
-The NFS version 3 protocol that uses UDP is given higher precedence than the NFS version 2 protocol that is using TCP.
-You can manually select both the NFS protocol version and the transport protocol with the mount command.
-See the mount_nfs(1M) man page.
+The NFS version 3 protocol that uses UDP is given higher precedence than the NFS version 2 protocol using TCP.
+You can manually select both the NFS protocol version and the transport protocol with the mount command (see the mount_nfs(1M) man page).
 Under most conditions, allow the negotiation to select the best options.

 The transfer size is not negotiated with systems that use the NFS version 2 protocol.
 Under this condition, the maximum transfer size is set to 8 Kbytes.

 You can use the -rsize and -wsize options to set the transfer size manually with the mount command.
 You might need to reduce the transfer size for some PC clients.
 Also, you can increase the transfer size if the NFS server is configured to use larger transfer sizes.